mbrezu/Shovel/README.md

    environment and *address*) and stores it on the stack.
  * PRIM *primitive-name* - pushes a primitive on the stack; the primitive can be called with CALLJ or stored in a data structure;
+ * PRIM0 *primitive-name* - like PRIM, but for primitives that are required to exist on every ShovelVM; see the section 'Required primitives' for the list of primitives that need to be specified with PRIM0;
  * NEW-FRAME *count* - extends the current environment with a frame containing *count* slots;
  * DROP-FRAME - removes a frame from the current environment;

 ### Required Primitives

 Relational operators, arithmetic operators, array and hash access, string access, string deconstruction and construction.
+Required primitive names start with `svm_`.
+User defined primitives cannot use names already used for required primitives.

 ## Shript